+The number of realized hyperedges of size $k \in \{2, \ldots, N\}$ is: $|\mE_{2}^{(1)}| = \mbox{4,624}$, $|\mE_{3}^{(1)}| = \mbox{2,815}$, $|\mE_{4}^{(1)}| = \mbox{1,208}$, $|\mE_{5}^{(1)}| = \mbox{607}$, $|\mE_{6}^{(1)}| = \mbox{261}$, $|\mE_{7}^{(1)}| = \mbox{104}$, $|\mE_{8}^{(1)}| = \mbox{70}$, $|\mE_{9}^{(1)}| = \mbox{20}$, $|\mE_{10}^{(1)}| = \mbox{3}$, and $|\mE_{k}^{(1)}| = 0$ for all $k \in \{11, \ldots, N\}$.
+Since hyperedges of sizes 2, 3, and 4 comprise $89\%$ of the 9,712 realized hyperedges, we focus on hyperedges $e$ of size $|e| \in \mathscr{K} = \{2, 3, 4\}$, so that $K = 4$.
+The small number of hyperedges $e$ of size $|e| \geq 5$ implies that the observed hypergraph does not contain much information about hyperedges of size $|e| \geq 5$.
+A more detailed description of the data is provided in Supplement \ref{sec:addition_Data}.
+While the entire hypergraph is observed, there are more than $8$ billion possible hyperedges of sizes $2$, $3$, and $4$.
+We thus sample hyperedges as described in Section \ref{sec:sampling}, by sampling all realized hyperedges and sampling $n = 40$ unrealized hyperedges for each realized hyperedge.
 We consider two-dimensional hyperbolic space to facilitate interpretation, and estimate the positions of politicians in hyperbolic space by conducting 100 estimation runs with starting values chosen at random, as described in Supplement \ref{sec:initialization}.
 All following results are based on the run minimizing $\widehat{\ell}(\cdot)$.
+We demonstrate in Supplement \ref{sec:sensitivity} that the results are not too sensitive to the choice of $n = 40$,\, $p = -20$,\, and the starting values used in the 100 estimation runs.
 We do not report comparisons with existing approaches for computational reasons: e.g., we were unable to obtain results using the approaches of \citet{brusa2024,brusa2024a}, \citet{turnbull2023latent}, and \citet{grose2024} within 24 hours.